O-I super-heavy tank

-O-I was the name given to a proposed series of Japanese super-heavy tanks, to be used in the Pacific Theater.
+O-I was the designation given to a proposed series of Japanese super-heavy tanks designed during World War II.
 The vehicle was planned to be very heavy and have a crew of 11.
-The complete history of the O-I is unknown, due to the “obscure” nature of the project and the limited documentation known to have survived post-war.
+The complete history of the O-I is unknown, due to the “obscure” nature of the project and the limited documentation that survived post-war.

 History and development

 After the Battles of Khalkhin Gol against the Soviet Union in 1939, Japan tried to improve their tank designs using lessons learned from this battle.
 Many Japanese tanks such as the Type 95 Ha-Go light tank and the Type 97 Chi-Ha medium tanks were proven to be insufficient to counter Soviet armored forces.
 A larger tank design was urgently needed.
 A super heavy tank project was proposed directly in response to the Japanese defeat at Khalkhin Gol.

 In early 1940, Hideo Iwakuro, a colonel with the Army Ministry of Japan (陸軍省 Rikugun-shō) ordered the Army Engineering Division to develop a new super heavy tank.
-Colonel Iwakuro indicated that the new tank should be at least two times larger than the current Type 95 Heavy Tank (26 tonnes).
-The general outer appearance design was not dissimilar to the Type 95 Heavy Tank.
-The proposed 100 ton prototype was to be equipped with a Type 92 105 mm cannon for its main gun.
+Colonel Iwakuro indicated that the new tank should be at least two times larger than the prototype Type 95 heavy tank (26 tonnes).
+The general outer appearance design was not dissimilar to the Type 95 heavy tank.
+The proposed 100-ton prototype was to be equipped with a Type 92 105 mm cannon (Type 92 10 cm cannon) for its main gun.

-The development process was restarted by the Mitsubishi Heavy Industries Tokyo Machinery Division on the 120 ton version under the designation "Mi-To" (for Mitsubishi -Tokyo).
+The development process was restarted by the Mitsubishi Heavy Industries Tokyo Machinery Division on the 120+ ton version under the designation "Mi-To" (for Mitsubishi-Tokyo).
 Later it was given the official designation of the "O-I tank" (オイ車). "オ" is an abbreviation of "大き"(big or large) and "イ" in Japanese army nomenclature, refers to model number 1, from the old Japanese alphabet iroha.
-The tank was again to be equipped with a Type 92 105 mm cannon for its main gun.
+The tank was again to be equipped with a modified Type 92 105 mm cannon for its main turret gun.
 Its two smaller front hull turrets were designed to be "offset slightly left from the mid-point".
-One turret was designed to carry a Type 1 47 mm tank gun as secondary armament.
-The other turret was to carry a 7.7 mm machine gun.
-The rear hull was designed to have two more smaller turrets each with a 7.7 mm machine gun.
+According to Akira Takizawa (on the original plans) as secondary armament, the two front hull sub-turrets were designed to each carry a 70 mm gun and a rear hull sub-turret was designed to have a twin mount Type 97 7.7 mm machine gun.